What is in this leaflet

 In particular, tell your doctor or pharmacist if you are taking any of the following:

-- medicines which make you feel drowsy or slow to react, such as, sleeping tablets, tranquillisers or strong pain-killers.
+- medicines which make you feel drowsy or slow to react (CNS depressants), such as benzodiazepines or related drugs sleeping tablets, tranquillisers, alcohol, strong pain-killers or or some illegal drugs.

 - medicines for mental disorders or a group of medicine called monoamine oxidase inhibitors (MAOIs).
 These include phenelzine, moclobemide and tranylcypromine (for depression) and selegiline (for Parkinson's disease).
 They should be stopped for 14 days before B. BRAUN FENTANYL is given.